 An outbreak of Black Quarter (BQ) in cattle was reported in a herd located in Phenchemeri (Rukubji), Saephu gewog, Wangdue Phodrang dzongkhag on 16 September 2021.
 A total of 9 young cattle were affected and 5 died of the infection.
 All the necessary control measures have been implemented, including ring vaccination to create a buffer zone.

-An adult female dog in Jigmeling village, Dekiling gewog, Sarpang dzongkhag reportedly tested positive to rapid Ag test for rabies on 8 July 2021.
-All the animals (3 cattle and 3 dogs) suspected to have exposed have been kept under observation.
-In line with the National Rabies Prevention and Control Plan 2017, all the necessary prevention and control measures have been implemented by the TVH&SL, Gelegphu and DLS, Sarpang.
+An adult, male, stray dog in Damdara village, Phuentshogling gewog, Chhukha dzongkhag tested positive to rabies (rapid antigen test) on 11 September 2021.
+As recommended by the National Rabies Prevention and Control Plan 2017, all the control measures have been implemented by the Thromde Veterinary Hospital and Satellite Laboratory, Phuentshogling.

 An adult, male, owned dog in Majathang village, Samtse gewog, Samtse dzongkhag had died following exhibition of neurological signs and tested positive to rabies antigen (rapid field test) on 7 September 2021.
 All the necessary control and preventive measures were implemented in line with the National Rabies Prevention and Control Plan, 2021.

 An outbreak of foot-and-mouth disease (FMD) was reported in a private farm in Suntala Bari village, Chongsamling chiwog, Lhamoi Dzingkha gewog, Dagana dzongkhag on 31 August 2021.
 A total of 7 Jersey-cross cattle were affected; however, no mortality was reported.
 The farm cattle were vaccinated against the disease in May 2021.
 All the control measures have been implemented by the dzongkhag livestock sector, Dagana.